 The Registrar must transfer all Registered Domain Names to another Accredited Registrar as set out in the Publish Policies in the case of a .za Namespace, or the applicable ICANN policy in the case of a TLD.

+Compliance Assessment.
+In the case of Registrars which are Accredited for a .za Namespace:

+The Registry may assess the Registrar’s compliance with the Accreditation Criteria and with this Agreement, from time to time upon no less than 30 (thirty) calendar days’ written notice, provided that such assessment may not be carried out more than quarterly.
+The notice may specify the documents, data and other information the Registry reasonably requires.

+The Registry shall use commercially reasonable efforts to conduct such compliance assessment in a manner that does not unreasonably disrupt the operations of the Registrar.

+Upon receipt of such notice, the Registrar must, not less than 10 (ten) calendar days before the assessment, make available to the Registry all documents, data and any other information requested therein.

 Warranties

 Information Provided to the Registry.
 The Registrar represents and warrants that all written information and reports which it has furnished, or will furnish, to the Registry in connection with this Agreement (including during the process of seeking to be the Accredited) is true, accurate and not misleading in all material respects, whether by omission or otherwise.